Caution, attention should accompany routine use of any pain medicine.

 One of the most distressing complications of advanced heart failure is the feeling that you can't get enough air.
 This shortness of breath — dyspnea (DISp-knee-uh) in medicalese — has been defined in the cool language of clinicians as "a subjective experience of breathing discomfort" and "an uncomfortable sensation or awareness of breathing."
 People who have chronic shortness of breath describe it as suffocating, smothering, and hungering for air.

 Chronic shortness of breath affects millions of people.
-It also commonly accompanies conditions such as ...
+It also commonly accompanies conditions such as chronic ...

 New drug offers warfarin alternative for atrial fibrillation